Here are a few options, from most direct to more story-driven: **Option 1 (Recommended):** Solved: From Dart to TypeScript: ...

 2ļøā£ Full Refactor ā Native Async Generator

-The goal is to refactor the parserās internal logic to be a native async function*.
-This eliminates the need for managing event listeners and state manually.
-The yield keyword effectively āpausesā your function and hands a value back to the consumer, resuming only when the consumer asks for the next item in the for await ⦠of loop.
+Refactor the parserās internal logic to a native async function*.
+This eliminates the need for manual event listeners and state management.
+The yield keyword āpausesā the function, returning a value to the consumer and resuming only when the consumer requests the next item via for await ⦠of.

 Consumer Code Before (Callback Style)